graphops/docs/docs/graphcast/radios/subgraph-radio.md

 Subgraph Radio is an optional component of the Graph Protocol Indexer Stack.
 It uses the Graphcast Network to facilitate the exchange of Subgraph data and information among Indexers and other participants in the network.

 An essential aspect of earning indexing rewards as an Indexer is the generation of valid Proof of Indexing hashes (POIs).
 These POIs provide evidence of the Indexer's possession of correct data.
 Submitting invalid POIs could lead to a [Dispute](https://thegraph.com/docs/en/network/indexing/#what-are-disputes-and-where-can-i-view-them) and possible slashing by the protocol.
-With Subgraph Radio's POI functionality, Indexers gain confidence knowing that their POIs are continually cross-verified against those of other participating Indexers.
+With Subgraph Radio's POI feature, Indexers gain confidence knowing that their POIs are continually cross-verified against those of other participating Indexers.
 Should there be a discrepancy in POIs, Subgraph Radio functions as an early warning system, alerting the Indexer within minutes.

 All POIs generated through Subgraph Radio are public (normalized), meaning they are hashed with a `0x0` Indexer Address and can be compared between Indexers.
 However, these public POIs are not valid for on-chain reward submission.
 Subgraph Radio groups and weighs public POIs according to the aggregate stake in GRT attesting to each.
 The normalized POI with the most substantial aggregate attesting stake is deemed canonical and used for comparisons with your local Indexer POIs.